egalli64/clj-intro/src/aaa/README.md

 - [sorted-map] - BST backed map
 - [sorted-map-by] - sorted map - with custom comparator
 - [zipmap] - from two sequences (keys and values)
+- [keyword] - return a keyword, interned for efficiency
+- [symbol] - return a symbol, interned for efficiency

 ### Sequence reordering
 - [sort] - sort collection in natural order